Reviews of Do Androids Dream of Electric Sheep? (1968) and related work

 - The original novel’s reason for having androids—a gift of companionship on the frontier as an incentive to colonists—is inapplicable now that the colonies are well established, the public apparently consumes images of them as entertainment, and there are safer alternatives like Joi for emotional support.

-- K’s boss fears the truth would cause war between natural humans and androids by threatening the conceptual distinction—what she calls a wall of kinds—between natural and artificial people.
+- K’s boss, Joshi, fears the truth would cause war between natural humans and androids by threatening the conceptual distinction—what she calls a wall of kinds—between natural and artificial people.
 Freysa’s and Mariette’s “freedom” fighters have been planning this war for 30 years, all but proving Joshi right.

 - Bees thrive without visible flowers in the Las Vegas desert.
 Either they’re artificial and fertile or they make no sense.
 Reproduction is pretty much the defining feature of all natural life.
 That this should be difficult for Wallace to achieve in DNA-coded androids, given his unlimited resources and the advanced state of genetic engineering, is implausible.